 At the Hours the antiphons of Lauds are sung in sequence in the usual order.
 At Prime (Pss.
 53, 118i, 118ii) the preces are omitted and the lectio brevis is Itaque jam non est servus.
 The hymns of the Little Hours are sung with the Doxology and melody in honour of the Incarnation.

 At Mass, sung after Terce, the Gloria is sung, the second collect of the BVM, Deus, qui salutis, the third collect Ecclesiae or pro papa.
-The Creed is sung and the preface is of the Nativity.
+The preface is of the Nativity.